IMS-Group-7/Backend/README.md

 ## Testing

 The tests must be run inside the docker development container.
-Then, you can run the tests using the following command:
+You can run the tests using the following command:

-    $ docker-compose exec backend npx jest --runInBand
+    $ docker-compose exec backend npx jest -i